-- Network Interface Cards: At least one NIC is required.
-It must be capable of netbooting from PXE.
+Network Interface Cards: at least one NIC is required.
+It must be capable of network booting.

-- IPMI integration (recommended): An IPMI implementation (such a Dell iDRAC, RedFish-compatible, legacy or HP iLO) on the computer’s motherboard or on a separate expansion card.
+BMC integration (recommended): an IPMI or Redfish implementation (such a Dell iDRAC, RedFish-compatible, legacy or HP iLO) on the computer’s motherboard or on a separate expansion card.
 This feature is used to allow remote management of the machine, such as turning the machine on and off.

-NOTE: IPMI is not required for an EKS Anywhere cluster.
-However, without IPMI, upgrades are not supported and you will have to physically turn machines off and on when appropriate.
+NOTE: BMC integration is not required for an EKS Anywhere cluster.
+However, without BMC integration, upgrades are not supported and you will have to physically turn machines off and on when appropriate.

 Here are other network requirements: